jayadeepjayaraman/udacity-machinelearning/README.md

 > What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?

 ### Validation and Performance
+Validation is a critical component of a machine learning activity.
+Validation is the process wherein

+* 1. If there are two different datasets are present then one dataset is used to train the model and the other dataset is used to test the model to see how good a fit the model is for the dataset.
+* 2. If there is a single dataset then a portion of the dataset is segregated for training the model and the remaining portion of the dataset is used for testing the model.

+These techniques are used to ensure that there is no overfitting of the model.
+Overfitting is the phenomena where the model can predict the outcome of the data using which it was trained but when used on another similar datasets the model fairs poorly.

+Further to point 2 mentioned above there are different techniques to split the data for ensuring that the model doesnt overfit or underfit, they are StratifiedShuffleSplit, train_test_split, StratifiedKFold etc.

+In this particular machine learning exercise the StratifiedShuffleSplit method of splitting the data is used because

+* a.
+The data is very sparse and the total training and testing dataset size is very small.
+* b.
+There needs to be a way in which the input data is randomly distributed in the traning and testing dataset.
+It should not be the case that the training dataset contains all POI's and the testing dataset is all NON-POI's.

 To validate the performance of each algorithm, `recall`, `precision` and `F1 scores` where calculated for each one.
 You can find below a summary of the scores of the top algorithms.

 |Feature | F1 Score | Recall | Precision | Accuracy |